asabaylus/react-command-palette/README.md

 #### theme (optional)

-CommandPalette comes with the Atom theme by default.
-There are three base components that need to be styled, the _trigger_, _react-modal_ and _react-autosuggest_ components.
-All three can be styled at once via the `theme` prop.
+Two themes are included with the command palette, Chrome and Atom.
+The CommandPalette comes with the Atom theme enabled default.

+Creating a new theme is also possible.
+There are four base components that should be styled, the _trigger_, _spinner_, _react-modal_ and _react-autosuggest_ components.
+All four can be styled at once via the `theme` prop.

-It uses [react-themeable](https://github.com/markdalgleish/react-themeable) which allows you to style your CommandPalette component using [CSS Modules](https://github.com/css-modules/css-modules), [Radium](https://github.com/FormidableLabs/radium), [Aphrodite](https://github.com/Khan/aphrodite), [JSS](https://github.com/cssinjs/jss), [Inline styles](https://facebook.github.io/react/docs/dom-elements.html#style), and global CSS.
+There are two steps to styling.
+First create a theme object to map your custom class names to their associated components.
+Then add styles that based upon the rules applied with for each class that was mapped to its component.

 For example, to style the CommandPalette using CSS Modules, do:

 ```css
 /* theme.css */
 .modal { ... }
 .overlay { ... }
 .container { ... }